Mission and History

 The sisters immediately began the construction of St. Anthony School and Convent which opened in 1921.
 In 1961 the school was renamed the St. Stanislaus Parochial School.
 However, in 1971 the school was closed due to low attendance.
 The building currently serves the community as the pro-life ministry Saint Gianna & Pietro Molla Maternity Home in honor of St. Gianna Beretta Molla.

 Since 2003, Saint Gianna & Pietro Molla Maternity Home (formerly known as Saint Gianna's Maternity Home has served the Body of Christ as a pro-life home of formation for pregnant women and their children.
 The home offers a place for peaceful reflection and redirection as a woman determines a plan for herself and her baby.

-St. Gianna's provides women with access to medical, educational and professional services.
-The home has a spiritual environment with women of all faiths are welcome at Saint Gianna's.
+St. Gianna's provides women with access to medical, educational, and professional services.
+The home embodies a spiritual environment.
+Women of all faiths are welcome at Saint Gianna's.

-Jesus is adored in Eucharistic Adoration in the beautiful chapel of St. Gianna's Maternity Home in Warsaw.
+Jesus is adored in Eucharistic Adoration in the beautiful chapel of St. Gianna's Maternity Home in Warsaw, ND.